 The MIDWIFE?
 What wrong have we done to her?
 HELPING MOTHERS GIVE BIRTH is what she does, not ACTING.
 I believed her story.
 Yes, her story.
-I forgot that a story could either be a real or just fabricated.
-Fiction.
-Did I just say fiction?
-I did.
+I forgot that a story could either be real or just fabricated – factual or fictitious.
+Yeah… fiction.
 Fiction is a product of the imagination.
 The TRUTH, indeed, is stranger than FICTION.
 In the lying-in clinic that Wednesday evening, in her own turf, she was the most credible person.
 I know that every professional is bound by ethical standards.
 I wondered what ethical standards a midwife like her follows.
 Was she not taught that it isn’t RIGHT to DECEIVE a CHILDLESS COUPLE so that the BABY of a HEARTLESS MOTHER will have security?
 Or could it be that the midwife has a problem with SEMANTICS.
 She probably thought that the word LYING in her LYING-IN CLINIC means telling something that misleads or deceives.

 The (un)real MOTHER and (un)loving GRANDMOTHER.
 Well, what they did to Marc Andrei speaks volumes of what kind of people are they?
 They are like moon jellies – BONELESS, BRAINLESS & HEARTLESS.